 Bob stopped him with his hand.
 “Before you say it, your hand doesn’t count, Magnum.
 We had zero, zip, nada, none.”
 He hung his head and held up his hand in the shape of a circle.
 “Zero fucks.”

 “Okay, Bob,” Zabka responded.
 “You made your damn point.
 We didn’t fuck any women last year — zero fucks given.
-The closest we got was that cock-n-mouth tryst you had with Earthshaker.
+The closest we got was your cock-n-mouth tryst with Earthshaker.
 I agree, it’s shameful.”